 Table Manners Tip #36 - What to do with your Hands

-Where to place the hand when eating.
-To avoid creating an obstruction to your dinner partner, when holding a utensil, rest your other hand in your lap.
+When holding a utensil, rest your other hand in your lap.
 When not holding any utensils, both hands remain in the lap.

 Table Manners Tip #37 - Spilled Food

 Spilled food.
 When a guest spills food at a formal affair, a butler takes the appropriate action.
 But at an informal meal, the diner quietly and quickly lifts the food with a utensil and places it on the side of his plate.
-However, if food is spilled on another guest, the diner apologizes and offers to pay for cleaning (but lets the other person wipe up the debris)
+However, if food is spilled on another guest, the diner apologizes and offers to pay for cleaning (but lets the other person wipe up the debris).

 Table Manners Tip #38 - Garnish on a Platter